OpenEvalProject/evals/manuscripts/elife-51409/v2/manuscript.md

 Oocytes were recorded with bath solution of either low Ca2+ ND96 recording solution (96 mM NaCl, 2 mM KCl, 0.3 mM CaCl2, 1.0 mM MgCl2, 5 mM HEPES, pH 7.6 with NaOH) or high K recording solution (98 mM KCl, 0.3 mM CaCl2, 1.0 mM MgCl2, 5 mM HEPES, pH 7.6 with NaOH).
 To investigate voltage-dependent channel activation and deactivation, oocytes were held at either −80 mV for recordings in low Ca2+ ND96 solution or 0 mV for recordings in high K solution, with pulse potential starting from the holding potential and ending between +120 mV and +140 mV in 10 mV increments.
 The repolarization potential was +40 mV.

-## Data analysis
+### Data analysis

 For voltage-dependent channel activation recordings at a series of Ca2+ concentrations in excised inside-out patch experiments, the amount of current at the repolarization step (i.e. tail current), typically measured 4–5 ms after the depolarization step when most of the capacitive current had decayed, was normalized against the maximal current (I/Imax) at that concentration and plotted as a function of the depolarization voltage (I-V plot).
+This voltage-dependent activation plot was fitted with the two-state Boltzmann function:

+$$
+\frac{I}{I_{max}}=\frac{1}{1+e^{-\frac{ZF}{RT}V-V_{m}}}
+$$

-This voltage-dependent activation plot was fitted with the two-state Boltzmann function:IImax=11+e-ZFRTV-Vmwhere I/Imax is the fraction of the maximal current, V is the depolarization voltage to open the channels, Vm is the voltage at which the channels have reached 50% of their maximal current, F is the Faraday constant, R is the gas constant, T is the absolute temperature, and Z is the apparent valence of voltage dependence.
+where I/Imax is the fraction of the maximal current, V is the depolarization voltage to open the channels, Vm is the voltage at which the channels have reached 50% of their maximal current, F is the Faraday constant, R is the gas constant, T is the absolute temperature, and Z is the apparent valence of voltage dependence.

-For the voltage-dependent channel activation recordings made in oocytes with TEVC, the channel activation time course at the depolarization step (100 mV) and the deactivation time course at the repolarization step (40 mV) (typically spanning from 4 to 5 ms after the depolarization step or repolarization step when most of the capacitive current had decayed until the current has reached its steady state) were quantified by fitting with a single exponential function:It=A1-e-tτ+C
+For the voltage-dependent channel activation recordings made in oocytes with TEVC, the channel activation time course at the depolarization step (100 mV) and the deactivation time course at the repolarization step (40 mV) (typically spanning from 4 to 5 ms after the depolarization step or repolarization step when most of the capacitive current had decayed until the current has reached its steady state) were quantified by fitting with a single exponential function:

+$$
+It=A1-e^{\frac{-t}{\tau}}+C
+$$

 All data analysis and fits were carried out with the Clampfit software (Axon Instruments, Inc).